bip-sh/bip-cli/README.md

 ### Deploy a directory

-To deploy the contents of a local directory to bip.sh, navigate to the directory and then use bip deploy
+To deploy the contents of a local directory to Bip, navigate to the directory and then use bip deploy

 ```shell
 bip deploy